SampleEnvironment/SECoP/protocol/specification/overview.rst

   Properties.

-  Examples of properties would be the datatype of the parameter or the :ref:`readonly <prop-readonly>` flag that shows whether a parameter may be written to or not.
+  Examples of properties would be the datatype of the parameter or the `readonly` flag that shows whether a parameter may be written to or not.

   To initiate actions that may not necessarily be tied to a parameter, modules can also have :ref:`Commands <accessibles>`, like stopping the current